 The coronavirus (COVID-19) pandemic initially caused business disruption to our operations in China in January 2020.
 By March 2020, the situation escalated as the scope of the COVID-19 pandemic worsened outside of the Asia-Pacific region, with Europe and North America being affected by the pandemic.
-With the development and deployment of vaccines, certain of the adverse societal and economic effects of the pandemic have declined.
-However, as new variants of the virus emerge and evolve, we could see a rebound in the severity of the adverse effects of the pandemic.
-As a result, we expect continued impacts on our production, as well as ongoing significant uncertainty relating to the actual and potential impacts of the COVID-19 pandemic, and we cannot reasonably estimate its duration or severity.
-For example, during the first quarter of the 2022 fiscal year, an outbreak in Mainland China forced temporary lockdown orders in several cities in which we operate.
+We expect continued impacts on our production, as well as on-going significant uncertainty relating to the actual and potential impacts of the COVID-19 pandemic, and we cannot reasonably estimate its duration or severity.
+For example, during the first quarter of the 2022 fiscal year, an outbreak in Mainland China forced temporary lockdown orders in several cities in which we operate, and, at other times throughout 2022 the Chinese government has imposed lockdowns and other restrictions as part of its "zero-COVID" policy.
 Further, in North America, there was a surge in cases resulting from the Omicron variant from December 2021 through January 2022 which resulted in production inefficiencies caused by a combination of quarantine impacts and direct labor shortages on our overall production.
-The COVID-19 pandemic has created and continues to create various global macroeconomic, customer demand, operational and supply chain risks and has contributed to high inflation, each of which could have a material and adverse impact on our business going forward.
-See Item 1A, Risk Factors, of Part II below for further information related to the COVID-19 pandemic.
+The COVID-19 pandemic along with the conflict between Russia and Ukraine has created and continues to create various global macroeconomic, customer demand, operational and supply chain risks and has contributed to high inflation, labor shortages in North America, and a potential recession, each of which could have a material and adverse impact on our business going forward.
+See Item 1A, Risk Factors, of Part II below for further information related to the COVID-19 pandemic, conflict between Russia and Ukraine, and macro-economic risks resulting, in part, from the pandemic.

-We have taken active measures to seek to protect our employees, suppliers, and customers by implementing extensive pandemic related protocols, establishing situational leadership teams in Asia-Pacific and North America along with regularly scheduled executive reviews and planning calls, implementing global travel restrictions, and conforming to the guidance and direction of local governments and global health organizations.
-We are monitoring the impacts the COVID-19 pandemic has had, and continues to have, on our supply chain and are collaborating with our third-party partners with the goal of mitigating, to the extent reasonably practicable, significant delays in delivery of our products.
+We are monitoring the impacts the COVID-19 pandemic has had, and continues to have, on our supply chain, and our operations in China, and are collaborating with our third-party partners with the goal of mitigating, to the extent reasonably practicable, significant delays in delivery of our products.
 We continue to experience supply chain constraints and inflationary pressures.
-We have been actively taking measures intended to manage both supply chain constraints and higher raw materials costs, including, without limitation, through such measures as supplier diversification, ongoing operational efficiency efforts and quotation adjustments to mitigate the impact on our business.
+We have been actively taking measures intended to manage both supply chain constraints and higher raw materials costs, including, without limitation, through such measures as supplier diversification, on-going operational efficiency efforts and quotation adjustments to mitigate the impact on our business.